Malachiain/gatsby-novel-blog/src/pages/chapters/2021-10-25-volume-2-chapter-8.md

 “Let me find the number for Auckland Central Police Station for you,” she offers, and quickly finds it.

 I walk into the corridor to make my call and I hear Mary also calling someone, very likely her supervisor.
 Before I make the call I quickly return to Merrick’s office and take some photographs of the scene from various angles in case that will be helpful.
 I then call the police station but it seems to take me a while to explain to the police switchboard operator the nature of the situation.
 He eventually puts me through to Detective Sergeant Smithers, to whom I repeat my explanation, including Mary’s name and extension number.
 He is economical with his words but to the point.
-He is clearly pondering whether the death is suspcious.
+He is clearly pondering whether the death is suspicious.
+It only then strikes me that of course I have met Smithers before in the investigation of Sammy Becker-Lau’s murder.
+He makes no acknowledgement of that, though, and sticks to the matter at hand.

 “Have the ambulance paramedics arrived?”